-Rugby: England retain the Six Nations title with a 61-21 win over Scotland on 11th March and equal New Zealand's record of 18 straight Test wins.
+Rugby Union: England retain the Six Nations Championship with a 61-21 win over Scotland on 11th March and equal New Zealand's record of 18 straight Test wins.

 The third and final match of the 2017 Test series between the British and Irish Lions and the All Blacks ends in a 15-15 draw, leaving the Test series tied at one win apiece.

-Rowing: the 163rd University Boat Race goes ahead as planned, but only after a World War Two shell had been removed from the River Thames.
-Oxford win the men's race by just over a length; Cambridge win the women's race by 11 lengths in a course record of 18 minutes and 33 seconds.
+Rowing: the 163rd University Boat Race goes ahead as planned, but only after a World War Two shell had been removed from the River Thames. the University of Oxford crew wins the men's race by just over a length; the Cambridge crew wins the women's race by 11 lengths in a course record of 18 minutes and 33 seconds.